FlorianRupp/django-webhook-consume/README.md

 # Django Web Hook Consumer

 This small app consumes web hooks from Github.
 It can trigger the run of a script, when a push to a specific branch of a repo was made.
+Multiple web hook can be configured.

 ## Installation